-Our tennis racket stringing service includes synthetic gut, multifillament & polyester tennis strings from leading brands such as Wilson, Luxilon & Kirschbaum.
+Our tennis racket stringing service includes synthetic gut, multifillament & polyester tennis strings from leading brands such as Wilson, Luxilon, RS Tennis & Kirschbaum.
 All prices include the cost of the string as well as installation.
 Collection & return can also be arranged for a small additional fee based on your location.

 A good entry level tennis string, offering a decent amount of playability and control.

 Material: Synthetic Gut; Colour: Black; Gauge: 1.25mm; Best for: All round entry level string

 An entry level tennis string from Wilson enabling players to hit with more power.

 Material: Synthetic Gut; Colour: Black; Gauge: 1.30mm; Best for: Power & Playability